Demi Lovato Update: Celeb Friends Show Support For Singer After Overdose

 In response to her statement, the comments section of her post was flooded with well-wishes from fans and plenty of celebrity pals.

-“Oh baby… sending you love,” Jennifer Lopez commented on Lovato’s letter.
 “Sending love Demi,” wrote Macklemore.
 “I’ve relapsed many times.
 The recovery community has always welcomed me back with infinite love and support.
 Always here for you.
 One day at a time.”

 “Beautiful woman xx inspiration to millions x,” Sam Smith commented.
-“Much amour Demi,” Luis Fonsi said.
-“We love you.”

-Paris Hilton added, “Love you so much, sis.”
 Noah Cyrus penned, “Love u ma.
 Thinking of you every day.”

 E!
 News reported that Lovato is planning to enter rehab after being released from the hospital where she has been receiving treatment since the overdose.

-TMZ noted that the singer has been stable after experiencing complications from the overdose.
+TMZ noted that the singer has been stable since experiencing complications from the overdose.
 The gossip outlet also said that people close to her are hoping Lovato will enter a live-in rehab facility after she is released from the hospital.

 Lovato was found unresponsive on July 24 at her Hollywood Hills home.
 She was reportedly treated at the scene with Narcan, which is an emergency medication used to reverse an opioid overdose.
 Her friends allegedly administered the medication themselves in an effort to revive her.